What is HypnoBirthing?

 What is one thing that makes HypnoBirthing unique from other childbirth classes?

 The one on one, in-person, guided hypnosis sessions are a unique component of HypnoBirthing classes.
-Parents leave the class feeling excited to greet their baby and grounded in the knowledge of birth.
+As a result, parents leave the class feeling excited to greet their baby and grounded in the knowledge of birth.
 The exercises in the HypnoBirthing book quickly become tangible tools that are exponentially better when practiced in class rather than read alone.
 Also, a key feature is the focus on connecting with your baby in hypnosis and allowing this connection to guide you during birth.
 This connection is THE motivation for birth!
 Yes, you can communicate with your baby.

 Hypnosis works with emotions and motivation.
 It can target the root cause of many mental blockages.
 It can also reduce tension in the body.
 Stress stored in the body can affect the labor process.
-Working with the subconscious is a powerful and natural way to bring about a clearer mindset, positive attitude, and powerful body awareness.
+Thus, working with the subconscious is a powerful and natural way to bring about a clearer mindset, positive attitude, and powerful body awareness.

 Unhelpful beliefs can be like background apps open on our phone continually using up precious energy and draining our battery.
-If we can remove erroneous beliefs, we can move into more of what we want and need.
+So, if we can remove erroneous beliefs, we can move into more of what we want and need.
 With hypnosis we can heal the mind and body together, to move us in the direction we wish.

 Being aware of your emotional state and your patterns of response, allows you to be a grounded observer of the situation.